tuddman/nvim/custom/README.md

-# Example_config
+# NvChad Setup

-This can be used as an example custom config for NvChad.
-Do check the https://github.com/NvChad/nvcommunity
+This is my custom config for NvChad.
+Check the https://github.com/NvChad/nvcommunity for more info.